 Book a non-stop flight

-Flights burn the maximum amount of fuel during take off and landing.
+Flights burn the maximum amount of fuel during takeoff and landing.
 So, you can contribute to protecting nature by booking a direct or non-stop flight.
 This will significantly help in reducing the amount of carbon released.
 Besides, booking a non-stop flight is beneficial to you.
 You can avoid the hassles of transfer, and you can reach your destination faster.

 Stay at an eco-friendly resort

-So, now you know how to be a responsible traveller, follow these tips, and help protect nature as you continue to enjoy travelling.
+So, now that you know how to be a responsible traveller, follow these tips, and help protect nature as you continue to enjoy travelling.

 About Club Mahindra